Finding Ease in Aloneness

 Stephen Batchelor teaches seminars and leads meditation retreats worldwide.
 He’s a co-founder and faculty member of Bodhi College, which is focused on the study and practice of early Buddhism.
 His many books include Buddhism Without Beliefs, The Faith to Doubt, and most recently, The Art of Solitude.

 Krista Tippett, host: Strangely and interestingly, one of the great challenges of a life is to learn to be alone peaceably, at home in oneself.
-And now we have all at once, by way of a virus, been sent inside physically and emotionally, even if we’re not home on our own.
-We’re forced, at best, to work out the difference between isolation and loneliness or an ease within the aloneness inside ourselves: solitude.
-Stephen Batchelor draws on his life from monasticism to marriage, with teachers from Montaigne to the Buddha to Rilke, to remind us why solitude has always been and will always be an element of well-being and even the richness of our relationships with others.
-And how to turn that into graceful practice.
+The pandemic has forced many of us, at best, to work out the difference between isolation and loneliness or to find “ease within the aloneness inside ourselves,” which is how Stephen Batchelor defines solitude.
+He draws on his life, from monasticism to marriage, with teachers from Montaigne to the Buddha to Rilke, to remind us why solitude has always been and will always be an element of well-being and even the richness of our relationships with others, and how to turn that into graceful practice.

 [music: “Seven League Boots” by Zoë Keating]